msearle5/xygos/docs/option.rst

   With this option off, these hints will not be shown.

-Increase gold drops but disable selling ``birth_no_selling`` Shopkeepers will never pay you for items you sell, though they will still identify unknown items for you, and will still sell you their wares.
-To balance out income in the game, gold found in the dungeon will be increased if this option is on.
+Increase cash drops but disable selling ``birth_no_selling`` Shopkeepers will never pay you for items you sell, though they will still identify unknown items for you, and will still sell you their wares.
+To balance out income in the game, cash found in the dungeon will be increased if this option is on.

 Start with a kit of useful gear ``birth_start_kit`` Start with items, a useful option for new players, or ones that wish to descend immediately into the dungeon.
-If turned off, the character will start with additional gold with which to purchase starting gear.
+If turned off, the character will start with additional cash with which to purchase starting gear.

 Monsters learn from their mistakes ``birth_ai_learn`` Allow monsters to learn what spell attacks you are resistant to, and to